ligadata-shilpa/Kamanja/trunk/MetadataAPI/src/test/resources/SampleAdapterMessageBindingsUnitTests.md

 **Storage Adapter Message Binding Specifications in a File**

-A file can have multiple binding specifications in it.
+File ingestion of the adapter message bindings is also possible.
+With a file  multiple binding specifications can be specified in it.
 For example,

 [
 	{